Riper3/to-do-api/README.md

 ### POST api/tasks/insert

-This endpoint inserst a new task linked to your user
+This endpoint inserts a new task linked to your user

 | Params  | Type |
 | ------------- |:-------------:|